 - Good’s syndrome

 - Any Lymphomas or cancers of the lymph nodes or immune system

 - Antibody deficiency due to treatment for Autoimmune Disease using chemotherapy-like reagents (e.g.SLE)

 There are similarities and cross over areas when living with an immune deficiency, whether it is primary or secondary.
 IDFA will be supplying our current resources that are relevant to your situation and age group.
 Have a browse through our resource page and you will see our range of resources.
 To understand the Immune System in simple terms, read Our Immune System by S LeBien.

 Once you join (membership and resources are free) you will be welcomed and a resource pack delivered to you.
-It will take some time for us to grow specific resources, however we will keep you informed!
+We have an IDFA Secondary Immune Deficiencies Booklet, however, it will take some time for us to grow more specific resources.
+We will keep you informed!

 Membership is available for:

 · PATIENTS & CARERS: Complete the IDFA secondary immune deficiency membership form As there are sometimes more than one patient in each family, could you please complete a separate form for each patient?

 - Complete the Family & Friends membership form

 - Consider volunteering